HindAldhaher/AI/_sources/intelligent_agent.md

 A tree structured power grid.
 The production is mostly centralized and consumption in on the leaves.
 The blue vertices are substations.
 ```

 The substations takes care of the delivery of the power to the branches and they also monitor the power distribution, and possible faults.
 If a fault is found it can cut off power on some branches.
-The branches are protected by so called *protection relays*, which monitor the voltages and current in the distribution line.
-This kind of protection relay could be implemented as as simple reflex agent.

 ```{figure} figures/protectionRelays.png
 ---